Sri Srinivasan

-Padmanabhan Srikanth "Sri" Srinivasan (/ˈsriː ˌsriːniˈvɑːsən/; born February 23, 1967) is an Indian-born American lawyer and jurist serving since 2020 as the chief United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+Padmanabhan Srikanth "Sri" Srinivasan (/ˈsriː ˌsriːniˈvɑːsən/; born February 23, 1967) is an American lawyer and jurist serving since 2020 as the chief judge of the United States Court of Appeals for the District of Columbia Circuit.
 Before becoming a federal judge, Srinivasan served as principal deputy solicitor general of the United States and argued 25 cases before the United States Supreme Court.
 He was also a partner at the law firm O'Melveny & Myers and was a lecturer at Harvard Law School.

 In 2016, Srinivasan was considered by President Barack Obama as a potential nominee to the Supreme Court of the United States after the death of Antonin Scalia; Obama nominated Merrick Garland instead.

 Early life and education

 Srinivasan was born on February 23, 1967, in Chandigarh, India.
 His parents were Brahmin Iyer Hindu Tamils.
 His father, Thirunankovil Padmanabhan Srinivasan, was from Mela Thiruvenkatanathapuram, a village near Tirunelveli, Tamil Nadu.
 Srinivasan's family first came to the United States in the late 1960s when his father was a Fulbright scholar at the University of California, Berkeley.
 After briefly returning to India, the family permanently immigrated to the United States in 1971 when Srinivasan was four years old.
 They settled in Lawrence, Kansas, where his father became a professor of mathematics at the University of Kansas.
 His mother, Saroja, taught at the Kansas City Art Institute and later worked at the University of Kansas's computer science department.

 Srinivasan graduated from Lawrence High School in 1985, where he played on the school basketball team alongside future NBA star Danny Manning.
 He then attended Stanford University, graduating in 1989 with a Bachelor of Arts degree with distinction.
 From 1989 to 1991, Srinivasan worked as a management analyst for the San Mateo County county manager's office.
 He then jointly attended Stanford Law School and the Stanford Graduate School of Business, receiving a JD–MBA in 1995.
 As a law student, he was an editor of the Stanford Law Review and graduated with Order of the Coif honors.